nigel-sys/Content-Management-API/README.md

 npm test
 ```

-## Contributing

-Contributions are welcome!
-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and how to submit pull requests.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.